 Long Distance Trails in Taiwan

-The Taipei Grand Hike is a 92km route through some of Taipei’s most scenic landscape and over some of its most popular peaks.
+The Taipei Grand Trail (台北大縱走) is a 92km route through some of Taipei’s most scenic landscape and over some of its most popular peaks.

-The Taipei Skyline Trail is an almost 200km loop encircling the entirety of Taipei and much of New Taipei.
+The Taipei Skyline Trail (台北天際線) is an almost 200 km loop encircling the entirety of Taipei and much of New Taipei.
+Despite its proximity to the city, this is a challenging walk that allows adventurous hikers to sweat as they scramble along ridge lines with fabulous views.

 Taiwan’s Multi-Peak Challenges

-Situated in the inner, mountainous regions of Taichung, the Guguan Seven Heroes are a set of easy-to-moderately difficult peaks which make for some great practise for hikers hoping to scale greater heights in the future.
+Situated in the inner, mountainous regions of Taichung, the Guguan Seven Heroes (谷關七雄) are a set of easy-to-moderately difficult peaks which make for some great practice for hikers hoping to scale greater heights in the future.

 The most coveted challenge to conquer is undoubtedly climbing Taiwan’s 100 Peaks.
 Also known as the Baiyue (百岳), they are a collection of mountains over 3000m in height which have chosen for their beauty or character.
-It’s a badge of honour amongst Taiwanese mountaineers to have completed the whole set of Baiyue, and climbing the 100 Peaks is such a popular pursuit amongst the local hiking groups that there can often be hundreds of people vying for each spot in the cabins on some routes.
-So far there is only one Baiyue hike listed on this site – hiking them is not easy to do with a full time job.
+It’s a badge of honour amongst Taiwanese mountaineers to have completed the whole set of Baiyue, and climbing the 100 Peaks is such a popular pursuit in the local hiking groups that there can often be hundreds of people vying for each spot in the cabins on some routes.
+So far, there are only two Baiyue hikes listed on this site – hiking them is not easy to do with a full-time job.

 While the 100 Peaks tend to demand quite a big commitment in terms of time, money and training, the 100 Minor Peaks are a far more approachable challenge.
 Also called Xiao Baiyue (小白岳), or Little 100, these summits range from 20m in height (Shetou Hill on Penghu) to 2663m (Mount Data), and are all classified as being “suburban hiking trails” in the local hierarchy of trails.
 This means that they’re all day hikes and don’t require any special equipment.